pzhokhov/pzhokhov.github.io/_posts/2020-05-25-a-productive-week.md

 thumbnail: "/images/peter_rearwing_square.jpg"
 ---

 This week was super productive!
 41.75 person-hours is a pretty good week!
+We assembled so much!

-We prepared and primed the rear wing spars and the rib 1 assembly:
+We prepared and primed the rear wing spars and the rib 1 assembly.

 ![wing](/images/peter_rearwing.jpg)